fmezou/lappupdate/index.rst

-It built around two main parts: the first one, named **lappdeploy**, deploys application from a removable media or a shared folder; the second one, named **appdownload**, tracks and downloads application installers or its updates.
+It built around two main parts: the first one, named **lappdeploy**, deploys application from a removable media or a shared folder; the second one, named **lapptrack**, tracks and downloads application installers or its updates.

 Parts
 %%%%%